The Creatives

+Plot

 The Creatives is an advertising agency that has faded from its 1980s heyday.
 Charlie Baxter is the boss - a one-time whizkid hot shot, now world-weary and seeking solace in liquor and casual sex.
 The agency's principal creative brains are Ben and Robbie.
 Robbie is going out with the firm's advertising producer Lauren, and Ben is married to the emotional and insanely jealous Tanya, an Italian who is a secretary at the firm.
 Max is their film director and Rhona is the new assistant - she's a sparky lass who has no qualms about telling her colleagues they're a bunch of has-beens.

 The first series followed the ups and downs of the crew as they pitched for and lost various campaigns.
 The second was considerably different, though, being edgier, darker and more challenging.
 The agency is thriving once again but Ben is having serious marital problems (we do not see Tanya), Robbie and Lauren seem to have parted, and Rhona has left for newer pastures.
 The episodes revolved more around the private relationships and the concerns of Ben and Robbie than their professional lives, which the writers felt was closer to their original vision.
 Co-writer and co-star Moray Hunter looked very different, too, having shed four stones since the first series.